GabeStah/gremlin-chaos-monkey/developer-tutorial/index.md

 In this step you can choose which type of environment on which you want to install Spinnaker.
 Most production setups will want to use Kubernetes or another distributed solution, but for this smaller example we'll just use a local Debian installation, putting Spinnaker on the same machine that Halyard is on.

 > info ""
 > By default, Halyard should install as a local Debian environmental setup, so you shouldn't need to make any changes for the environment.
-However, if you want to verify it's already configured locally you can run the `hal config deploy edit --type localdebian` command:
+However, if you want to verify it's already configured locally you can run the `hal config deploy edit --type localdebian` command.
 > ```bash
-> $ hal config deploy edit --type localdebian
+> hal config deploy edit --type localdebian
+> ```
+> ```bash
+> # OUTPUT
 > + Get current deployment
 >   Success
 > + Get the deployment environment